Application / Acceptance Process

 Applying for the Academic Year & Fall Semester

 You can apply for Residence by filling out the online application.
-Applications will be accepted until April 15, 2018 to be considered for the acceptance lottery.
-Any applications received after April 15, 2018 will be placed on a wait-list on a first-come, first-serve basis.
+Applications will be accepted until April 15, 2020 to be considered for the acceptance lottery.
+Any applications received after April 15, 2020 will be placed on a wait-list on a first-come, first-serve basis.
 You do not have to be accepted to Cambrian at the time of your application, you only must have applied and have a student number.
-Please note: When you apply for Residence you are required to pay a $500.00 deposit.
+Please note: When you apply for Residence you are required to pay a non-refundable $100.00 application fee.

 Applying for Winter or Summer Semester

 You can apply for Residence by filling out the online application.
 Applications will be accepted at any time on a first-come, first-serve basis.
-Please note: When you apply for Residence you are required to pay a $500.00 deposit.
+Please note: When you apply for Residence you are required to pay a non-refundable, $100.00 application fee.

 In the acceptance email you will receive instructions on how to complete the rest of your acceptance details online.
 The acceptance details will need to be completed online and asks you important information related to contact and health information, payment information, emergency contact information and personality profile questions which will help you to select a roommate.
 You will also be asked to review and accept the Student Residence Agreement which is a legal document that serves as the contract between you and the Residence.
 Please ensure that you read it carefully and keep a copy for your records.